 How To Clean and Disinfect a Dish Brush

 What You Need

-- Soak dish brush in vinegar and dish soap: Pour vinegar into a cup or dishpan, add a drop of dishwashing liquid, and put dish brush, bristle-end down, into the solution.
+- Prepare the solution: Pour vinegar into a cup or dishpan, add a drop of dishwashing liquid, and put the dish brush, bristle-end down, into the solution.
 Give it a little swirl.

-Let air-dry: Lay brush flat on a clean dishtowel, or hang to dry.
+Let air-dry: Lay the brush flat on a clean dishtowel, or hang to dry.